Societal and cultural aspects of autism: Relationships with animals

-Asperger syndrome and interpersonal relationships
+Autism and interpersonal relationships

-Individuals with Asperger syndrome (AS) may develop problems in their abilities to engage successfully in interpersonal relationships.
+Difficulties in social interaction and relationships are core signs of autism, meaning that maintaining Interpersonal relationships can be difficult for autistic people.

 Social impact

 Asperger syndrome may lead to problems in social interaction with peers.
 These problems can be severe or mild depending on the individual.
-People with AS are often the target of bullying behavior.
-Children with AS are often the target of bullying at school due to their idiosyncratic behavior, precise language, unusual interests, and impaired ability to perceive and respond in socially expected ways to nonverbal cues, particularly in interpersonal conflict, which results in them being sought out by classmates and rejected.
-People with AS may be overly literal and may have difficulty interpreting and responding to sarcasm, banter, or metaphorical speech.
+Autistic individuals are often the target of bullying at school due to their idiosyncratic behavior, precise language, unusual interests, and impaired ability to perceive and respond in socially expected ways to nonverbal cues, particularly in interpersonal conflict, which results in them being sought out by classmates and rejected.
+Autistic people may communicate more literally and have difficulty interpreting and responding to sarcasm, banter, or metaphorical speech.
 Difficulties with social interaction may also manifest in a lack of play with other children.

-The above problems can even arise in the family; given an unfavorable family environment, the child may be subject to emotional abuse.
-A child, teen, or adult with AS is often puzzled by this mistreatment, unaware of what has been done incorrectly.
-Unlike with other pervasive development disorders, most persons with AS want to be social, but fail to socialize successfully, which can lead to later withdrawal and asocial behavior, especially in adolescence.
-At this stage of life especially, they risk being drawn into unsuitable and inappropriate friendships and social groups.
-People with AS often interact better with those considerably older or younger than themselves, rather than those within their own age group.
+Many autistic people desire to be social but experience difficulty in social communication and fail to socialize successfully, sometimes leading to withdrawal and asocial behavior, especially in adolescence.
+At this stage of life, young autistic people may be at risk of inappropriate friendships and social groups.
+People with autism may also interact better with those considerably older or younger than themselves, rather than those within their own age group.

-Children with AS often display advanced abilities for their age in language, reading, mathematics, spatial skills, or music—sometimes into the "gifted" range—but this may be counterbalanced by considerable delays in other developmental areas, like verbal and nonverbal communication or some lack of motor coordination.
+Those who may have been diagnosed with Asperger syndrome in the past often display advanced abilities for their age in language, reading, mathematics, spatial skills, or music—sometimes into the "gifted" range—but this may be counterbalanced by considerable delays in other developmental areas, like verbal and nonverbal communication or some lack of motor coordination.
 This combination of traits can lead to problems with teachers and other authority figures.
 A child with AS might be regarded by teachers as a "problem child" or a "poor performer".
 The child's extremely low tolerance for what they perceive to be ordinary and mundane tasks, such as typical homework assignments, can easily become frustrating; a teacher may well consider the child arrogant, spiteful, and insubordinate.
 Lack of support and understanding, in combination with the child's anxieties, can result in problematic behavior (such as severe tantrums, violent and angry outbursts, and withdrawal).

 Employment of autistic people may be difficult.
 The impaired social skills can be likely to interfere with the interview process—and people with often superior skills can be passed over due to these conflicts with interviewers.
 Once hired, autistic people may continue to have difficulty with interpersonal communications.
 Homelessness is very common among autistic people.

 While some researchers have suggested that autistic individuals are less likely to self-enhance their reputation compared to those without autism, others argue that autistic individuals do not have less of a desire for self-enhancement than non-autistic individuals.

+Autistic people are known to have difficulty interacting with law enforcement.
+The blue envelope program has been developed to assist autistic drivers.